This post may contain affiliate links. Please read my privacy policy.

 Instructions

-- Cook the fresh noodles per the package instructions until al dente or there is a firm bite in the middle of the noodles.
+- Cook the fresh noodles according to the package instructions until al dente, or until there is a firm bite in the center.
 Drain and set aside.
-DO NOT COOK THROUGH.
+Do not cook them all the way through.

-- On high heat, heat up a pot with the cooking oil.
-Add the garlic, onion and stir fry until aromatic.
-Add the shrimp, clams, squid, scallops, gochujang and chili powder.
+- On high heat, heat a pot with the cooking oil.
+Add the garlic and onion, and stir-fry until aromatic.
+Then, add the shrimp, clams, squid, scallops, gochujang, and chili powder.
 Stir to combine well.

-- Add the broth, follow by the napa baggage and bok choy.
+- Add the broth, followed by the napa cabbage and bok choy.
 Bring the soup to a quick boil.
 Add soy sauce and salt to taste.
-Add the noodles into the soup, cook for 30 seconds, add the scallions.
+Add the noodles to the soup and cook for 30 seconds, then stir in the scallions.
 Turn off the heat and serve immediately.

 Notes